 U.S. Secretary of Education, Betsy DeVos, is a despised figure among public educators.
 Even in South Carolina, the redneck riviera, an anonymous source of mine reveals that DeVos was rejected by the only public high school in Mount Pleasant.

-Educators at Wando are not her biggest fan, and one teacher, chosen for the round table, was “jumping at the opportunity.”
+Educators at Wando are not her biggest fan, and one teacher, chosen for the roundtable, was “jumping at the opportunity.”
 She was eager to “educate her on the current state of education in this country,” but lamented that she “will probably be unsuccessful.”
-In the end, Dr Eppelsheimer turned town the secretary’s visit, also likely concerned with drawing a large protest.
+In the end, Dr. Eppelsheimer turned down the secretary’s visit, also likely concerned with drawing a large protest.

 As a backup option, DeVos choose Laing Middle School, also in Mount Pleasant, which accepted her request.
 She plans on visiting the school on September 11th.
 The other schools on her tour have not been revealed, and the topics of discussion are being withheld as well.